MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 Look at your repository on GitHub.
 Other than the '.gitignore' and 'LICENSE' files that were created when you first created the repository, it should be completely empty.
-Our goal in this section is to upload MODULE.py to the repository on GitHub.
+Our goal in this section is to upload our new module to the repository on GitHub.

 First, use a terminal to cd into the top directory of the local repository.
 Then, check the status of the project: